Frequent Questions: Prescott Grant Program

 On Standard Form 424, is the application still considered "new" if it is continuing activities from a previous Prescott award?

 All Prescott awards are considered "new," even if the project continues previously funded work.

 On Standard Form 424, do the project start and end dates have to be exactly 1 calendar year (12 months) and fall on certain days of the month?

 The project period for awards may be up to 3 years to complete the proposed work, but each award can only be $100,000 in federal funds.
-You should select a start date no earlier than August 1, 2020.
+You should select a start date no earlier than August 1, 2022.
 The start date must be on the first day of the month and the end date must be the last day of the month.
-For example, August 1, 2017 to July 31, 2018.
+For example, from August 1, 2022, to July 31, 2023.

 Can I submit a similar proposal to last year's awarded proposal as long as it doesn't overlap with the award period of the existing award?

 Yes, the project can continue work completed under a previous Prescott award, but it will still be considered a "new" application.